 With non-creative businesses it would be normal to buy "stock" photographs to use to market a business.
 This is hugely frowned upon in the photographic industry, as we should be capable of creating these for ourselves, this is the nature of our business.
 If we use pictures supplied by a third party, our potential clients could think we were being less than honest, if they were to discover what had been done.

 I have seen photographers use stock images in their portfolios and on websites that they did not create and have observed the negative impact on their businesses later as a result of it.
 Please don't do this as an "easy option".
 It could easily damage your business reputation, when you are just starting out and only want good things said about you locally and online.

 Wishing to maximise the exposure of your pictures and message, maybe consider using free software to create a simple slideshow and upload it to YouTube.
+(See the sample family portrait portfolio in the video below.)
 Remember YouTube is a powerful search engine and you should be getting your work on to as many search engines as possible as you start to get clients.
 Linked below is a short sample portfolio of my family and portrait work that I put together yesterday, just to show how simple it can be.
 Any video portfolio should be between 15-90 seconds long.
 Longer than this and you risk boring your viewers.

 This is as important as what you put into your portfolio.

 The people who buy family and portrait photography "tend" to be middle/high income, stable families and can be conservative in their social outlook.
 If you are serious about making money from this population group do not show anything in your portfolio that may take you out of their social norm.
 Although it is quite normal for photographers to enjoy photographing beautiful women for fashion and beauty photography, this style might be considered too sexualised for the population group you are targeting.
 Be careful not to show too much flesh in your portfolio.